uilicious/uilicious-docs-v3/how-to-guides/run-test/run-test-using-editor.md

+---
+# Write a short description about the page.
+This will be displayed on google search results.
+description: Learn how to run a UIlicious test using the Editor on UIlicious Studio.
+---

 # Run a test using the Editor

 In UIlicious Studio, you can write and run tests in the Editor tab.